Heather Wilson facts for kids

 Governor Johnson administration

-In 1995, Governor Gary Johnson appointed Wilson to be Cabinet Secretary of the New Mexico Children, Youth, and Families Department, a state-level agency with 2,000 employees and $200 million budget.
-During her tenure, Wilson lead efforts to reform child welfare laws, modernize the juvenile justice system, and improve early childhood education.
-This position led her to take an intense interest in Medicare and Medicaid and the ways in which the system can be improved to ensure the health of the American people and the American healthcare industry.
-Under her leadership, the department opened a juvenile work camp and a secure facility for young, non-violent offenders.
-It eliminated the wait for state-subsidized child care, revamped the foster care program and made adoptions faster.
+In 1995, Governor Gary Johnson appointed Wilson to be Cabinet Secretary of the New Mexico Children, Youth, and Families Department.
+During her tenure, Wilson made efforts to reform child welfare laws, modernize the juvenile justice system, and improve early childhood education.
+The department opened a juvenile work camp and a secure facility for young, non-violent offenders, as well as streamlining the foster care system.
 She also was an architect and the chief lobbyist for the governor's education agenda, including a law allowing charter schools, annual testing, and more budget authority for local school boards.

 U.S. House of Representatives